 Expectations for all students include:

-- Signing a Confidentiality Agreement before their initial EL placement each year.
+• Signing confidentiality agreements before their initial EL placement each year.
 Placement sites may require additional site-specific forms/agreements to be signed by the student during a student placement at the discretion of the site.

 Students can expect to use email as a primary communication tool with the EL Office during the PharmD program.
-Professional communication by email is a skill that students can develop over the program, but baseline expectations exist to ensure that efficient and respectful communication is transmitted both ways.
+Professional communication is a skillset that students are expected to develop over the program, but baseline expectations exist to ensure that efficient and respectful communication is transmitted both ways.

 Expectations for all students include:

-- In the email signature, include the legal first name and last name and your preferred name, if applicable.
-Please also include your year in the program.
+• In the email signature, the sender should sign off with their first and last legal name as well as preferred name, if applicable.

-- Treat all information shared via email with confidentiality.
-As a reminder, personal health information and personal information related to patients, student records, or any proprietary information should be de-identified.
+• Treat all information shared via email with confidentiality.
+As a reminder, personal health information and personal information related to patients, student records, or any proprietary information should be excluded or de-identified when appropriate.

-- If the EL Office or a preceptor has responded to a question posed, please send back a brief email confirming that you received the response.
+• If the EL Office or a preceptor has responded to a question posed, students are expected to send back a brief email confirming that they received the response.

-- It is reasonable to send a follow up email within a reasonable time frame if you have not received a response.
-Be courteous and kind in the email and specify that you request a response, as required given the circumstance.
+• It is reasonable for students to send a follow up email within a reasonable time frame if they have not received a response.
+Be courteous and kind in the email and specify that a timely response is required given the circumstance.

 Students can anticipate that the EL Office will aim to respond to emails within two working days.
 Queries for which the answer is available in the couse syllabus, EL Handbook, orientation presentations, PAWS, CANVAS, and/or CORE will not be urgently responded to.